-As the race for effective treatments and vaccines for COVID-19 intensifies, scammers continue to prey on our hopes and fears in their attempts to steal insurance information, money or both.
+As the race to deliver vaccines for COVID-19 intensifies, scammers continue to prey on our hopes and fears in their attempts to steal insurance information, money or both.

 One of the latest bogus offers is for fraudulent and unapproved COVID-19 antibodies tests.
 The FBI warns that many of the callers offering antibodies tests are asking for personal information, such as Social Security numbers, Medicare or private health insurance information that can result in identity theft and be used in future scams.